ricardo-jorge-lopes-lab-res/ricardo-jorge-lopes-lab-res.github.io/blog/_posts/2025-07-18-museum-course.md

 It was a challenge, since it is the first edition at his new home, [MUHNAC](https://www.museus.ulisboa.pt/museu-nacional-de-historia-natural-e-da-ciencia), the National Museum of Natural History and Science of the University of Lisbon.

 It was also great to interact with the team of taxidermists of MUHNAC, [Pedro Andrade](https://www.museus.ulisboa.pt/pessoa/pedro-andrade) and Ana Campos, that shared their knowledge and experience on preparing vertebrate specimens.
-This will be complemented by lectures of several invited researchers (presential & online).

 <br>